AniketGurav/LCF-ABSA/README.md

 ## Acknowlegement

 Our work is based on the repositories of [ABSA-PyTorch](https://github.com/songyouwei/ABSA-PyTorch) and the [Pytorch-transformers](https://github.com/huggingface/transformers).
 Thanks to the authors for their devotion and Thanks to everyone who offered assistance.
-Feel free to report any bug or discuss with us.
+Feel free to report any bug or discussing with us.

 ## Citation
 If this repository is helpful to you, please cite our paper: